-Frontal sew in mean sew in with closure.
-If you're installing a closure, align closure with the part in the head.
+Frontal sew-in means sew in with closure.
+If you're installing a closure, align the closure with the part in the head.
 Leave about a ¼ of the closure in front of the hairline.

 2. You'll need help with the other side.
 Have someone hold the closure down as you secure the opposite side.
 Repeat the same process as before.